archphile/thepenguin/content/posts/2017-09-27-create-spectrograms-with-sox.md

 	rm /spectrograms/*.png

 This script must be run within the album directory.
 It creates a directory named **spectrograms**  and places the **.png** files inside.
 Then, **mogrify** converts the png to
-much smaller **.jgp** images and finally the un-needed png files get deleted.Now we have a directory that includes all spectrograms for our files while it's size is really small and we can keep the spectros for all our music library.
+much smaller **.jpg** images and finally the un-needed png files get deleted.Now we have a directory that includes all spectrograms for our files while it's size is really small and we can keep the spectros for all our music library.

 Below you can see a sample of the final image, showing the spectrogram of a redbook (16/44.1) flac: